That's fine. To get a feel for it you could visit a high traffic area/crossroads, ideally near to a cell phone mast, and spend a minute or two

 - You can actually.
 For example sunburn, sun stroke, etc.

-- Especially the kind of light that is used in phone signals, sometimes happens to
+- The kind of light that is used in phone signals, happens to

 be the same as that used in microwave ovens.
 People have a hard time believing this